- Expert Views

 The risk of a eurozone break-up appears to have receded somewhat, but it has not gone away, and the situation in Greece is likely to return soon to centre stage.
 A crucial report on the state of Greece’s finances is due to be delivered in late September by the “troika” supervising the country’s fulfilment of the bailout conditions.

-While many members of the single currency are still not through the worst of the crisis, most now fully understand the magnitude of task they face in restoring sustained economic growth and are making painful, but necessary, adjustments. (more…)
+While many members of the single currency are still not through the worst of the crisis, most now fully understand the magnitude of task they face in restoring sustained economic growth and are making painful, but necessary, adjustments.

-April 2012 / 5 April 2012 •
+April 2012 • 5 April 2012 •

+FX-MM’s monthly look at the issues affecting sentiment in global markets and their implications for the major currencies.
 A series of key economic and financial indicators coming out of the U.S. in recent weeks, particularly those on employment, have been surprisingly positive, although for the moment the relative strength of the U.S. economic recovery makes it something of an outlier.
 There are strong headwinds being encountered elsewhere – rising oil prices on the back of tensions with Iran, a tough period of austerity in the eurozone and a slowing economy in China.

-March 2012 / 9 March 2012 / Steve Shaw, Editor, FX-MM
+March 2012 • 9 March 2012 • Steve Shaw, Editor, FX-MM

 FX-MM’s monthly look at the issues affecting sentiment in global markets and the implications of